 Paperbell is an all-in-one management software designed by a coach and tailored specifically to coaching businesses.
 It has a broad scope of valuable features such as client management, group coaching functionality, and package creator, making it a practical option for coaches.
 You can get a complete overview of Paperbell in our in-depth review.

 When it comes to pricing and free trials, Honeybook and Paperbell have notably different offers.
 Let’s see what they are.

 Honeybook is the cheaper solution of the two platforms, with a starting price of $16 per month.
 It has a three-tiered pricing structure, with each plan supporting unlimited clients and projects.
 The difference between plans lies in the features you’ll have at your disposal.
-With our link or promo code ‘lifecoachmag’, you can save 35% off the first year.
+With our link, you can save 50% on annual and monthly plans.

 Paperbell has a more straightforward pricing structure with a single option, an all-inclusive package for $47.50.
 It includes all the functionalities for an unlimited number of clients.
 While Honeybook’s starter plan is more affordable, when you compare its all-inclusive Premium plan—which is $66—to Paperbell’s price, the latter is, in fact, less expensive.

 If you’d like to test Honeybook out, you can sign up for their 7-day free trial.
 With the annual subscription, the first two months are free of charge.

 Paperbell has a generous unlimited trial period for up to one client.
 You’ll be able to access all features and use the platform as long as you want until your list of clients grows.

 Let’s explore the full list of features and standout functionalities for both software options.